 Tony Papke is the Director of Business Development for MxD.
 In his role, Tony develops and drives partner engagement through business development initiative, aligning prospective partners with the goals and strategy of MxD.

 Over the last 15 years and prior to joining MxD, Tony worked in medical devices in a variety of roles including account management, strategy, customer service, engineering, operations and business development.
-Most recently at Brianlab Inc, Tony managed corporate level relationships withing National Accounts to increase net new sales and grown existing business.
+Most recently at Brianlab Inc, Tony managed corporate level relationships within National Accounts to increase net new sales and grow existing business.

 Tony holds a bachelor’s degree in Electrical Engineering from Marquette University and his MBA from the University of Illinois Urbana-Champaign.
-We not working, Tony enjoys spending time with his wife and three children.
+When not working, Tony enjoys spending time with his wife and three children.